Social media has too many things to offer to brands and users. That’s why if you want your audience to reciprocate, you need to mention it explicitly.

-Two Pillars of Social Media CTAs
+Two pillars of social media CTAs

-Nobody wants to be bombarded with Buy Now! signs when they’re just trying to access needed information.
+Your CTA can garner their focus on you without any hint of intrusive and sales-y feeling.
+Nobody wants to be bombarded with ‘Buy Now!’ signs when they’re just trying to access needed information.

-If you’re trying to pass on important information or you’ve got an interesting story to draw in readers, a quote from the piece with a Read More will be a good CTA.
-It can drive traffic to your blog, and establish credibility as a source of needed information, and even help you establish a stronger online identity.
+If you’re trying to pass on important information or you’ve got an exciting story to draw in readers, a quote from the piece with a ‘Read More’ will be a good CTA.
+It can drive traffic to your blog, serve as a credible source of information, and even help you establish brand authority.

 - Driving sales and sign-ups to your landing page

-- Encouraging user-created content
+- Encouraging user-generated content